Do Budgies Need Sunlight? ( Complete Guide)

 During a recent conversation with a friend, he mentioned that he makes sure his budgies are exposed to sunlight every day.
 The question of whether budgies need sunlight motivated me to investigate the issue.
 Do Budgies need sunlight?

-While it depends on a variety of factors, there are ways to give budgies adequate sunlight, even if you live in the Arctic circle.
+While it depends on a variety of factors, there are ways to give budgies adequate sunlight, even if you live in the Arctic Circle.
 Let’s take a closer look at the question in more detail and see what we can learn from it.

 Is Sunlight Good for Budgies?

 In the avian world, the term cholecalciferol is used to refer to Vitamin D3.
 Budgies can ingest Vitamin D3 in their food, but sunlight is required to activate its benefits.
-An important benefit is the budgie’s body absorbs calcium and phosphorus.
+An important benefit is that budgie’s body absorbs calcium and phosphorus.

 The amount of Vitamin D your budgie absorbs per pound of pellets depends on how much it eats.
 Until the bird is exposed to the sun, it will sit dormant.
 Direct sun exposure is required, so an open window won’t do.